 “This course gives students a mini MBA in only 10 weeks,” she explained.
 “And unlike a traditional MBA program, the entire course is focused on their business idea and bringing it to fruition.”

-From Oct.
-7 to Dec.
-13, 2013, participants dedicate three full days per week to class time in addition to working through their ideas after class time.
-Millet said the program ends with participants presenting their business to a panel of experienced advisors.
-Once the program has concluded, the participants are provided with follow up consults with the experts.
+From April 8 through June 12, 2014, participants dedicate three full days per week to class time in addition to working through their ideas.
+Millet said the program ends with participants presenting their business ideas to a panel of experienced advisors.
+Once the program has concluded, the participants are provided with follow up consulting time with experts in different areas.

 The courses are taught by Sandy Schultz Hessler, who has been on the faculty at Harvard, Tufts University and Miami University in Ohio.